ktoso/rx-wiki/Observable-Utility-Operators.md

 <img src="/ReactiveX/RxJava/wiki/images/rx-operators/timeInterval.png" width="640" height="310" />​

 The `timeInterval( )` operator converts a source Observable into an Observable that emits the amount of time lapsed between consecutive emissions of the source Observable.
 The first emission is the amount of time lapsed between the time the Subscriber subscribed to the Observable and the time the source Observable emitted its first item.
 There is no corresponding emission marking the amount of time lapsed between the last emission of the source Observable and the subsequent call to `onCompleted( )`.

+#### scheduler

+`timeInterval( )` operates by default on the `immediate` scheduler, but also has a variant that allows you to specify the scheduler by passing it in as a parameter.

 #### see also:
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#timeInterval()">`timeInterval()`</a> and <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#timeInterval(rx.Scheduler)">`timeInterval(scheduler)`</a>